cakephp/debug_kit/docs/en/index.md

 1. SQLite is not installed, and DebugKit cannot persist panel data.
 2. Your hostname is not recognized as a safe development host.
 Add the TLD to `DebugKit.safeTld`.
-3. You are using the Authorization plugin and need to set `DebugKit.ignoreAuthorization` to `true`.

 ## Documentation Map